agabrown/ParallaxDemo/README.md

 ## Explanation and motivation for this Processing sketch

 This processing sketch implements an animation that provides a very basic illustration of the concept of the annual parallax of a star.
-The screenshot below shows what the animation looks like.
+The screen-shot below shows what the animation looks like.

 The left part of the image shows the earth going around the sun and how the